When conditions change, direction needs protecting.

 Every engagement draws on the same five-stage architecture.

-Purpose and intent.
+Strategic anchors.
 What must be protected.
 The things that do not bend regardless of what changes around them.

-Capability.
+Capability and reality.
 Whether you have the muscle to carry the direction you have chosen and what needs to change if you do not.

-Rhythm.
+Authority and rhythm.
 The authority and review cadence to sustain direction over time, without rebuilding strategy every time conditions shift.

 What a leader said